Kash’s Corner: A Three Way Deal?—One Huawei CFO, Two Americans, and Two Canadians

 Meng gets the deferred prosecution agreement and gets a free ride back to China.

-And upon her touching down, or before she even got to China, the two Michaels, the Canadians, are released on, as you said, some medical parole, but they were in Chinese detention in prisons and had been convicted of so-called crimes, which couldn't be substantiated by the international community, and they got sent back all of a sudden once the Canadian government agreed by way of the US government to let this CFO back.
+And upon her touching down, or before she even got to China, the two Michaels, the Canadians, are released on, as you said, some medical parole, but they were in Chinese detention in prisons and had been convicted of so-called crimes, which couldn't be substantiated by the international community.

-And I think the world knows that the Canadians came back and I'm glad they're back, but they did so because Hmong was let go and let back to China.
+And I think the world knows that the Canadians came back, and I'm glad they're back, but they did so because Hmong was let go and let back to China.

-And maybe you can kind of dig into this a little bit, because this is something that you've been looking at for some years.
+And maybe you can kind of dig into this a little bit because this is something that you've been looking at for some years.

-but based on some of the media reporting, these two individuals had a father in China that they were trying to get back with or trying to unite, and this this person was of interest to the CCP, not for anything good.
+But based on some of the media reporting, these two individuals had a father in China that they were trying to get back with or trying to unite.

-And over the process of years, we, like we did, one President Trump's priorities was to return American nationals, whether they're being held hostage or unlawfully detained in places like China.
+And over the process of years, we, like we did, one of President Trump's priorities was to return American nationals, whether they're being held hostage or unlawfully detained in places like China.

-And I'm very glad to hear that just this past week, these two siblings, American citizens were in fact returned from a very specious detention in China to America.
+We worked extensively behind the scenes to try and return these American citizens to the U.S. And I'm very glad to hear that just this past week, these two siblings, American citizens, were in fact returned from a very specious detention in China to America.

 So I'm glad that that worked out.